zhehaoli1999/Red-black-tree-and-tree-visualization/README.md

 + size: the number of node in the subtree with the current node as its root.
 + max: the max interval.high in the subtree with the current node as its root.

-(If you have no idea what this properties mean, check out textbook "Introduction to Algorithms")
+(If you have no idea what these properties mean, please go and check out textbook "Introduction to Algorithms".)

-This image is drawn using graphviz.
-The information of this image is saved in ``interval_tree.gv``.
+The image above is drawn using graphviz and the information of this image is saved in ``interval_tree.gv``.

 Here is another more complicated order search tree. the ``44|63`` in root node means ``value|size``